 If you would like to take part please contact us with your full name; date of birth and your address.
 We will then get back to you to arrange when and how you can compete.
 We look forward to hearing from you soon.

-The competition will be launched in December 2015 and will culminate with the Grand Final at National Trust property - Barrington Court .
-Date to be confirmed.
+The competition will be launched in December 2015 and will culminate on 9 May with the Grand Final at the National Trust's Barrington Court .

 More information about the 2015 dates of heats and Regional Finals.

 The Institute is grateful for the support from our 2014 competition national sponsors: